justinsherman/justinsherman.github.io/README.md

 "[Alert Fatigue is a Big Cybersecurity Problem](https://www.tripwire.com/state-of-security/security-data-protection/alert-fatigue-is-a-big-cybersecurity-problem/)," _The State of Security_, August 13 2018, with Nick Santora.

+"[Why We Started Ethical Tech](https://ethical-tech.org/blog-feed/2018/8/9/why-we-started-ethical-tech)," Ethical Tech, August 9 2018, with Cassi Carley.

 "[The US Military Just Partially Banned Geolocatable Cellphones.
 That’s a Start](https://www.defenseone.com/ideas/2018/08/internet-things-national-security-problem/150301/?oref=d-river)," _Defense One_, August 6 2018.

+## Featured Work

+In the summer of 2018, Ethical Tech became one of the first organizations in the country to train active judges on the machine learning processes and algorithmic bias behind so-called risk assessment algorithms (RAAs), prejudiced recividism predictors used in state courts across the country to recommend bail amounts and prison sentences to judges.
+RAAs are amplifying existing inequalities under the veil of digital objectivity.
+Check out the full description of the [Algorithms and Justice Project](https://ethical-tech.org/projects/).

+Robert Morgus and I recently co-created the first robust framework for liberal-democratic policymakers to understand the global Internet.
+Check out the full paper, "[The Idealized Internet vs. Internet Realities (Version 1.0)](https://s3.amazonaws.com/newamericadotorg/documents/The_Idealized_Internet_vs._Internet_Realities_Version_1.0_2018-07-25_203930.pdf)," and see our corresponding op-ed for [_New America Weekly_](https://www.newamerica.org/weekly/edition-213/tale-two-internets/) and [_Pacific Standard_](https://psmag.com/news/protecting-an-open-internet).

+Deb Crawford and I created the first comprehensive assessment of all U.S. federal policies that either directly address or tangentially implicate federal use of the Internet of Things.
+Read the paper in [_Journal of Cyber Policy_](https://www.tandfonline.com/doi/full/10.1080/23738871.2018.1514061).

 You can use the [editor on GitHub](https://github.com/justinsherman/justinsherman.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.